Felsted School: History

+Architecture

+In 1854 the architect Frederic Chancellor won an architectural competition to reconstitute the school accommodation.
+The first phase of building was completed in 1867 and included the Headmaster's House, the Second Master's House, and the main building and water tower which run in between both houses.
+In 1873 he completed the Chapel followed by the infirmary in 1879 (now the Gepp's and Deacon's boarding houses).
+In 1883 he designed the gymnasium followed by the swimming bath (1994–6) and science laboratory (1899).
+Other notable architects to have worked on the site include Sir Reginald Blomfield, who designed Elwyn House in 1900, and Alan E. Munby who designed Follyfield House (1928–9).

 21st century

 The success of taking drama productions every two years to perform in American high schools from 2000 onwards, led to the school being invited in 2008 by the U.S. authorities to put on a production of Stephen Sondheim's A Funny Thing Happened on the Way to the Forum at Bedford Hills Correctional Facility for Women.
 The audience consisted of life prisoners and received international news coverage.
 The success of this venture led to three further productions in the Correctional Facility: Joseph and the Amazing Technicolor Dreamcoat (2010), The Secret Garden (2012) and Cabaret (2014).

 In July 2012 part of the school was devastated by fire after a blaze broke out in the roof and first floor of Follyfield House, one of the girls' boarding houses.
 The school term had ended but about 25 students and staff from a summer school were on site and evacuated.
 Nobody was injured.
 The school reopened as normal in September, with a new, temporary house situated next to the Lord Riche Hall.
 Soon after, an all new state-of-the-art boarding house was built in a different location, nearer to Gepp's & Deacon's houses, and opened as planned in September 2014.

 On 6 May 2014, the school was visited by reigning monarch Queen Elizabeth II to mark the 450th anniversary of Felsted School.
 She unveiled plaques for the visit as well as officially opening the newly constructed Follyfield House.

 Fees in 2020/2021 range from £24,495 per year for a day pupil to £37,485 per year for full boarding.